Faculty Connections is an aggregation of UNC Charlotte faculty profiles.

 My immigration based research has focused on: 1) the dynamics of concentrated poverty and immigrant experience at the neighborhood scale in major Canadian cities and 2) explorations of the causes, processes and implications of Hispanic “hyper-growth” in Charlotte, NC and the broader US South.
 My Canadian work has been published in outlets such as Urban Studies, International Journal of Canadian Studies, and the Annals of the Association of American Geographers while my US-based work on Latino migration can be found in journals such as Southeastern Geographer, Geographical Review, Implementation Science and Journal of the American Board of Family Medicine as well as in edited volumes such as Suburban Immigrant Gateways: Immigration and Incorporation in New U.S. Metropolitan Destinations (Brookings, 2008), Taking Local Control: Immigration Policy Activism in U.S. Cities and States (Stanford, 2010 ) Immigrant Geographies of North American Cities (Oxford, 2011).
 With Owen J. Furuseth, I am co-editor of Latinos in the New South: Transformations of Place (Ashgate, 2006).

-My revitalization and gentrification work has focused on processes of socio-spatial polarization in Vancouver’s Downtown Eastside (Tijdschrift voor Economische en Sociale Geografie) and more recently on the unusual trajectory of corporate-led gentrification in Charlotte’s Fourth Ward and central city core.
+My revitalization and gentrification work has focused on processes of socio-spatial polarization in Vancouver’s Downtown Eastside (Tijdschrift voor Economische en Sociale Geografie) and the unusual trajectory of corporate-led gentrification in Charlotte’s Fourth Ward and central city core.
 In collaboration with Dr. Bill Graves, this work has been published in Southeastern Geographer and Journal of Urban Affairs and forms the springboard upon which our co-edited book Charlotte NC: The Global Evolution of a New South City (Georgia, 2010) was based.

 Off campus, I have a long-standing partnership with the Levine Museum of the New South (http://www.museumofthenewsouth.org/) with whom I have worked on their Speaking of Change, Courage in the City and Latino New South and !NUEVOlution! projects.
-Additionally, I have served as a Senior Researcher with the Vancouver, Canada based Metropolis British Columbia Centre of Excellence for Research on Immigration and Diversity (http://mbc.metropolis.net/research_policy-housing.html)
+Additionally, I served as a Senior Researcher with the Vancouver, Canada based Metropolis British Columbia Centre of Excellence for Research on Immigration and Diversity (http://mbc.metropolis.net/research_policy-housing.html)

 In recognition of the manner in which my teaching, research and service embodies the University’s commitment to civic involvement and strengthens the relationship between UNC Charlotte and the larger community, I was awarded the 2014 UNC Charlotte Provost’s Faculty Award for Community Engagement.
+Graduate students are integral to the success and rigor of all my teaching, research and outreach endeavors and I was deeply honored to be the recipient of the 2017 Harshini de Silva Graduate Mentoring Award.